-At St Alphege we strive to develop children’s skills and talents, and extra clubs and activities really support this.
-We celebrate the whole child and listen and respond where possible to their wishes.
+At St Alphege we strive to develop children’s skills and talents and extra clubs and activities really support this.

-As part of each topic children will experience a ‘WOW’ event, which are planned to inspire, motivate and excite.
+As part of each termly topic we include activities or trips to enhance the children's learning.
 These may involve visitors into classes or assemblies, visits out into the local community and visits to other schools.

-We work closely with other schools as part of the Coastal Alliance and by planning together and pooling resources, local children can have enhance educational provision in this way.
+We work closely with other schools as part of the Coastal Alliance and by planning together and pooling resources, local children can have enhanced educational provision in this way.

 Performing Arts Club (PAC)

 We are committed to Performing Arts, recognising the educational and social benefits for children having the opportunity to express themselves through music, drama and dance.
 Children who can perform to an audience gain confidence, building experience, whilst acquiring vocabulary and communication skills.